Are you noticing that fewer and fewer of your Facebook fans are seeing your content i.e. your Facebook organic reach is going down ?

 This is a very simple but great way of clearly identifying the images that perform best for you.

-In this example, PostAcumen has done an analysis indicating the best times and days to post, how frequently you should post and the best types of pictures to share.
+In this example, PostAcumen has done a full analysis.
+It is indicating the best times and days to post, how frequently you should post and the best types of pictures to share.

-By analyzing your content on a regular basis, you will get to see what resonates best, the best times and days to post, etc. People often ask what the best time to post is, and this really depends on the sector you are in, the location of your audience and the type of audience you have.
+By analyzing your content on a regular basis, you will get to see what resonates best.
+People often ask what the best time to post is, and this really depends on the sector you are in, the location of your audience and the type of audience you have.

 2. See What’s Working for Your Competitors Using ShareGrab